-- Out-of-state learning experience in a licensed field - Online licensure programs - Placements of more than ten (10) students per program simultaneously at a placement facility - Requiring students to meet in person

-If the host state requires approval of out-of-state supervised field experiences by agencies or boards responsible for professional requirements in fields requiring licensure or certification for practice, such professional approval requirements remain in effect and approval may be required from the professional licensure board in the state where the field experience takes place.

-• Out-of-State Student Educational Learning Placements - Under SARA policy, a student out-of-state learning experience placement means an internship, externship, clerkship, practicum, rotation, clinical, student teaching, independent study, study away, and the like, taken by a student who is physically present at a facility, site or location that takes place in a U.S. state, district, or territory outside the state of Michigan (excluding foreign countries) under the oversight of a supervisor, mentor, faculty member or other qualified professional who has a direct or indirect reporting responsibility to the institution where the student is enrolled, whether or not credit is granted.
+- Out-of-state supervised field experience placements by a student or students enrolled in a program that leads to professional licensure may require prior state board approval where the out-of-state supervised field experience takes place; and there may be limitations or restrictions as to whether a student is allowed to participate in or complete an out-of-state supervised field experience in a particular state. - Placements of more than ten (10) students in any program or course simultaneously at a placement facility. - If the host state requires approval of out-of-state supervised field experiences by agencies or boards responsible for professional requirements in fields requiring licensure or certification for practice, such professional approval requirements remain in effect and approval may be required from the professional licensure board in the state where the field experience takes place. - Out-of-State Student Educational Learning Placements Under SARA policy, a student out-of-state learning experience placement means an internship, externship, clerkship, practicum, rotation, clinicals, student teaching, independent study, study away, and the like, taken by a student who is physically present at a facility, site or location that takes place in a U.S. state, district, or territory outside the state of Michigan (excluding foreign countries) under the oversight of a supervisor, mentor, faculty member or other qualified professional who has a direct or indirect reporting responsibility to the institution where the student is enrolled, whether or not credit is granted.
 The supervised student out-of-state learning experience is part of a program offered by the enrolling SARA institution.
 This applies to traditional, online, and hybrid courses, regardless of the course or section number.